-For over two decades, the NW Public Service Career Fair has linked law students & alumni with opportunities to make a difference.
-More than 75 non-profits & government offices and more than 600 students & alumni from our 11 schools participated in 2013.
+For twenty-five years, the NW Public Service Career Fair has linked law students & alumni with opportunities to make a difference.
+We typically have more than 50 non-profits & government offices and more than 500 students & alumni from our 11 participating in the fairs.

 Help today’s clients and inspire tomorrow’s justice seekers.